 - The myth your boss knows more than you.
 A fallacy of workplaces is that senior staff are better at everything than the people who work for them.
 This is false in many ways, but creative intuition might be the most false.
 To rise in power demands good political judgement, yet innovation requires a willingness to defy convention.
 Convention-defiers are harder to promote in most organizations, yet essential for progress.
 To assume senior staff are the best at leading change is a mistake.

 - The myth the best idea wins.
 We lionize winners and history blames losers for their fate, even if they did most of the same things the winners did (See survivorship bias).
-Marketing, politics and timing have tremendous influence on why one idea or its competitors wins, yet these details are more complex than we want to hear.
+Marketing, politics and timing have tremendous influence on why one idea or its competitors wins, yet these details are more complex than we want to hear and fade from history.
 It’s satisfying to believe the best idea has won in the past, because it’s something we want to believe about the present too.
 But to be successful with ideas demands studying why some lousy ideas have triumphed (Why doesn’t the U.S. use the metric system?), and some great ones are still on the sidelines.
 The world of ideas is not a pure meritocracy and you need to act accordingly.